Shreveport Loses… Bossier Wins Again!by Elliott Stonecipher

 Look, I get it: this proposed new sales tax is targeted, and if we don’t want to pay it, we just drive to Bossier.
 ‘Problem is, how much time do we want to spend driving to Bossier?
 There aren’t already enough such reasons and needs?
 Today’s Shreveport – especially with this mayor – thinks up ways to raise the cost of living here while most of the rest of think about ways to make more and spend less.
 All Shreveport City Council members do not look for new and creative ways to price / tax our city into obvious non-competitiveness.
 The ones who don’t, though, are a distinct minority.

 As to why Shreveport’s mall needs public tax support and Bossier City’s doesn’t, or why a private sector mall operator doesn’t pay for renovations of both centers from their profits, I’ll wait to receive the explanation.
 I trust these news reports are just incomplete.
-Surely someone can explain it.
+Surely someone can explain it; maybe one can see more at 501c3Go.
 What do we tax-paying dummies know about high finance, much less even higher taxation, huh?

 Where are the winners in this deal other than the mall operator?
 The Mayor and City Council are not going to do this “just” for a New York mall operator, right?

 Heck, the next thing you know, our city government will be giving land specifically set aside for important highway segments to for-profit real estate developers just because they’re political buds of our mayor.
 (No city would do that, right?)

 And, a final thought.
 When does “economic development” become just another excuse for raising taxes and increased government spending?
 If higher taxes are necessary to make a project happen, is that “economic development” or just higher taxes?